 Administration Agreement: The Company also entered into an administration agreement (the "Administration Agreement") with the Investment Advisor.
 On June 7, 2018, the Board approved the renewal of the Administration Agreement through June 20, 2019.
 Under the Administration Agreement, the Investment Advisor furnishes the Company with office facilities and equipment, provides clerical, bookkeeping, and record keeping services at such facilities and provides the Company with other administrative services necessary to conduct its day-to-day operations.
 The Company reimburses the Investment Advisor for the allocable portion of overhead expenses incurred in performing its obligations under the Administration Agreement, including rent and the Company's allocable portion of the cost of its chief financial officer and chief compliance officer and their respective staffs.
-Under the Administration Agreement, the Investment Advisor also provides managerial assistance to those portfolio companies to which the Company is required to provide such assistance and the Company reimburses the Investment Advisor for fees and expenses incurred with providing such services.
-In addition, the Company reimburses the Investment Advisor for fees and expenses incurred while performing due diligence on the Company's prospective portfolio companies, including "dead deal" expenses.
+Under the Administration Agreement, the Investment Advisor also provides managerial assistance to those portfolio companies to which the Company is required to provide such assistance and the Company reimburses the Investment Advisor for fees and expenses incurred while performing due diligence on the Company's prospective portfolio companies, including "dead deal" expenses.
 Under the Administration Agreement, administrative service expenses for the years ended December 31, 2018, 2017 and 2016 were \$1,462, \$1,428 and \$1,422, respectively.
 As of December 31, 2018 and 2017, the accrued administrative service expense was \$492 and \$567, respectively; such amounts are reported in the administration fee payable and other - due to affiliate line on the consolidated statements of assets and liabilities.